Nurturing Mental Well-being in Adolescents this time

 • Substance abuse is when alcohol, illegal drugs, over-the-counter, or prescription pharmaceuticals, are used in a way contrary to the use for which they were intended and can put the user or those around them in danger

-Serious Mental Disorders in Adolescents
+Serious types of Mental Disorders in adolescents:

 • Too Early rise of many severe mental disorders